lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 ![All Pops Informative](./Figures/LDR_AllPops_Informative_Fit.jpeg)

 The model appears to fit the data well for each population.
+Note the difference in model fit and uncertainty is most apparent for 'EUG', which was the population with the smallest sample size in the experiment.

 ## 9. Calculating additional thermal performance characteristics